LinkedIn Strategy

 B2B buyers live on LinkedIn.
 If your product sells to businesses, your customers scroll through LinkedIn feeds every morning.
 They read posts from people they respect.
 They click links from founders who share useful insights.

 The founder advantage is real.
 Company pages get a fraction of the reach a personal profile gets.
 LinkedIn's algorithm favors individual voices over brand accounts.
-When you post as a founder, your content reaches 5-10x more people than the same content posted from your company page.
+When you post as a founder, your content reaches significantly more people than the same content posted from your company page (per LinkedIn's creator engagement data).

 LinkedIn also creates compounding returns.
 Every connection you make, every follower you gain, every post you publish adds to a distribution network you own.
 Unlike paid ads, this network does not disappear when you stop spending money.